MEDIAART 3D03: Incorporating Punctual into a website

 </html>

-One more important note: Punctual will not work if you just open the webpage using the open mechanism of your browser.
-You need to serve it via a webserver.
-One easy way to do that is to use the web server that is part of (sort of) node and npm.
-Launching that would look like this (need to be in the folder where your website is):
+One more VERY IMPORTANT note: Punctual will NOT work if you just open the webpage using the open mechanism of your browser.
+You need to serve it via a webserver, as discussed in the instructions for using node's standard web server to serve websites.